Is Kantian Deontological Ethics Convincing?

 Foot: Foot's Hypothetical Imperatives Objection

-- Philippa Foot argues that Kant’s categorical imperative is not genuinely categorical at all — that moral imperatives, like rules of etiquette, are in fact hypothetical, conditional on whether the agent cares about being moral - Foot draws the comparison with etiquette: ‘you should not ask an acquaintance how much they earn’ has a categorical appearance but is not genuinely categorical — it only binds you if you want to follow the rules of etiquette.
-You do not act irrationally if you simply do not care about etiquette and disregard its rules.
-Foot argues that moral rules work the same way: they bind you only if you have a personal interest in being moral.
-The amoral person — one who simply does not care about morality — is not acting irrationally by ignoring moral rules, any more than someone who ignores etiquette is acting irrationally.
-All moral imperatives are therefore hypothetical: ‘you should tell the truth’ really means ‘you should tell the truth if you want to be moral’ - This is the most crucial objection to Kantian ethics because it does not merely point to a problem with one component of the theory.
-It attacks the foundational claim that the categorical imperative is unconditional.
-If all moral imperatives are hypothetical, the categorical imperative — Kant’s supreme moral principle — does not exist, and the entire edifice of Kantian deontology collapses
+- Philippa Foot argues that Kant's categorical imperative is not genuinely categorical at all — that moral imperatives, like rules of etiquette, are hypothetical, conditional on whether the agent cares about being moral. - Foot draws the comparison with etiquette: 'you should not ask an acquaintance how much they earn' has a categorical appearance but only binds you if you want to follow the rules of etiquette.
+You do not act irrationally by disregarding it.
+Foot argues moral rules work the same way: they bind you only if you have a personal interest in being moral.
+The amoral person is not acting irrationally by ignoring moral rules, any more than someone who ignores etiquette is.
+All moral imperatives are therefore hypothetical: 'you should tell the truth' means 'you should tell the truth if you want to be moral.' - This does not merely point to a problem with one component of the theory.
+It strikes at the foundational claim of the entire Kantian project — that morality can be grounded in pure practical reason as an unconditional demand on all rational beings.
+If moral imperatives are hypothetical, that project fails at its root.

 Kant: Kant's Reply — Rationality Entails Moral Interest

-- Kant can respond that all rational beings necessarily have an interest in being moral, because rationality itself requires respect for the moral law.
-To be a rational agent is to be capable of acting on universal principles, and this capacity is the basis of one’s own dignity and the dignity of others.
-A being with no interest in morality would not be a rational agent in the full sense — they would have forfeited what makes them human - On this view, the amoral person is not simply indifferent to morality but is failing to exercise their rational nature fully.
-The categorical imperative binds all rational beings not because they happen to desire it but because they cannot be fully rational without it
+- Kant can respond that all rational beings necessarily have an interest in being moral because rationality itself requires respect for the moral law.
+A being with no interest in morality would not be a rational agent in the full sense — they would be exercising merely instrumental rationality, the capacity to reason about means to given ends, but not full rational agency, which requires the capacity to act on universalisable principles.
+The amoral person is not indifferent to morality but failing to exercise their rational nature fully.